 A one to one yoga teaching lesson has the potential of being a profound experience.
 On the face of it, an exchange of knowledge between student and teacher.
-Look more in-depth, and we see it celebrates a deep-rooted need to inform, teach and cultivate wisdom.
-Helping humankind to prosper in a perpetual process honouring all our teachers and ourselves.
+But, look more in-depth, and we see it celebrates a deep-rooted need to inform, teach and cultivate wisdom.
+Thus, helping humankind to prosper in a perpetual process honouring all our teachers and ourselves.

 Table of contents